Emergency Relief Package

 On 25 March 2020, we announced a $2.5 million (updated forecast $2.8 million) emergency relief package to support those most affected in our community, including many of our traders until 30 June 2020.
 Up to $500,000 from our social housing fund has been made available for services supporting people experiencing homelessness and $180,000 has been allocated to an arts rescue package.

-For full details on the Emergency Relief package, visit the Emergency Relief Implementation Policies and Procedures document at Strategies, policies and plans, in the Funding and Relief section.
+For full details on the Emergency Relief package, view the Emergency Relief Implementation Policies and Procedures document at Strategies, policies and plans, in the Funding and Relief section.

 Economic and Social Recovery program

 The Budget 2020/21 was adopted by Council on 20 August 2020.
 This budget funds $5.6 million for an Economic and Social Recovery program that builds on the $2.8 million emergency relief package for 2019/20, providing assistance to those who need it most.

 It supplements rather than duplicates Victorian or Federal government assistance and was informed by feedback from our business forum held on 2 June 2020, in which 125 businesses participated.

 - providing relief from rates, rents and Council fees and charges

 - supporting businesses, volunteer sector, social connections and community resilience